 How to Prepare Your Lawn

 While timing is important when seeding your lawn, preparation is also key.
-Readying your lawn ensures that your soil is ready to promote new grass seed germination and growth.
+Preparing your lawn ensures that your soil is ready to promote new grass seed germination and growth.
 Preparing your yard consists of multiple steps, including actions like leveling your lawn, testing your soil, and aeration.
-Take a closer look at each step of the process below.

 Level the Lawn

-Before planting new seed, it’s important to remove any inconsistencies in your lawn, such as rocks and debris.
-Additionally, be sure to level the various peaks and valleys in your yard with a soil mixture that consists of sand, topsoil, and compost.
-Don’t just use topsoil, as this fresh mixture may contain weed seeds and other harmful nutrients.
+Before planting new seed, it’s important to remove any rocks and debris.
+Additionally, be sure to level the peaks and valleys in your yard with a soil mixture that consists of sand, topsoil, and compost.
+Don’t just use topsoil, as this fresh mixture may contain weed seeds and nutrients that can give rise to nuisance plants.

 Test Your Soil